showlab/GEB-Plus/README.md

 <br/>

-## Using Kinetic-GEBC Dataset
+## Using Kinetics-GEBC Dataset
-In our **Kinetic-GEB+** dataset, each video contains 1 to 8 annotations from different annotators and each annotation consists of several boundaries inside a video, where the boundaries' location are not the same.
+In our **Kinetics-GEB+** dataset, each video contains 1 to 8 annotations from different annotators and each annotation consists of several boundaries inside a video, where the boundaries' location are not the same.
 In the evaluation of downstream tasks, we select one annotator whose labeled boundaries are most consistent with others to reduce noise and duplication.
 Then, we use these boundaries’ timestamps as the anchors to merge other annotators’ captions, preserving the diversity of different opinions.
 Thus, one video corresponds to multiple boundaries, and each boundary could be with multiple captions.
 Finally, this selection includes 40k anchors from all videos.

 **Here we release 2 versions of dataset:**